login sync

 Overview

-This command reads the authentication from the .cmf-auth.json
+This command reads the authentication from the .cmf-auth.json, and syncs it into NPM, Docker, NuGet.

-By default, the command also checks if the official CM Portal token is missing, is expired or is expiring soon (with a 5 days threshold), and if so, it will perform the login (equivalent to running cmf login --store-only
+By default, the command also checks if the official CM Portal token is missing, is expired or is expiring soon (with a 5 days threshold), and if so, it will perform the login (equivalent to running cmf login --store-only).

 Note